eloqdata/eloq-website/website/eloqkv/prerequisite.md

 Before proceeding, manually configure SSH mutual trust and passwordless sudo between the management node and the EloqKV nodes:

-1. Log in to each target machine as the root user.
+1. Log into control machine and each target machine as the root user.
 Create the `eloq` user account on each machine and set a login password for this account:

 ```
 useradd eloq && \